 where

+The previously derived Eqs.~\eqref{gamma_ZORA} and \eqref{q_ZORA} can be applied in a general finite field scheme and used to obtain both unperturbed ground state and perturbed densities.

-As can be seen in the case of a real Unrestricted Hartree-Fock (UHF) or Kohn-Sham (UKS) approaches, so in the absence of spin-orbit coupling and magnetic interactions where no mixing occurs between $\alpha$ and $\beta$ components, only the $Q_z$ spin density survives due to symmetry reasons as the imaginary parts of the coefficients $c_{qi}^{\Im,\gamma}$ also vanish.
-If we start from an unrestricted calculation (UHF or UKS) as a guess, we can choose $z$ as the quantization axis and compute the reduced spin density.
-In the presence of non-vanishing spin-orbit coupling, following the formalism of Soncini,\cite{soncini_charge_2007} we replace the longitudinal magnetization $M_S=S$ with the total effective spin magnitude $S$ obtained as
+As can be seen for a real unrestricted Hartree–Fock (UHF) or Kohn–Sham (UKS) approach, in the absence of SOC and magnetic interactions, no mixing occurs between the $\alpha$ and $\beta$ components.
+Consequently, for open-shell molecules, only the $Q_z$ spin density survives.
+This follows from symmetry considerations, as the imaginary parts of the coefficients, \( c_{qi}^{\Im,\gamma} \), vanish.
+If we start from an unrestricted calculation (UHF or UKS) as a guess, we can choose $z$ as the quantization axis and compute the isotropic reduced spin density $Q_S$ according to Eq.~\eqref{eq:eff_spin_op} as